 Here are some of our favorite ways approach the problem of how to sleep with curly hair, and wake up looking fabulous:

 Prevent Friction With the Right Pillowcase

 If you're figuring out how to sleep with curly hair for the first time, you might consider starting with a not so obvious beauty tool: the fabric of your pillowcase!
-Sleeping with a silk or satin pillowcase is an increasingly popular solution to the problems of sleeping with curly hair, and there's a growing body of scientific evidence to show that this simple method really works.
-In fact, we're such big believers in smooth fiber pillowcases for curly and wavy hair beauty that we made a pillowcase with your hair in mind ourselves!
+Sleeping with vegan satin pillowcase is an increasingly popular solution to the problems of sleeping with curly hair, and there's a growing body of scientific evidence to show that this simple method really works.
 If you don't want to spring for a new pillowcase without trying out the effects of a smooth fiber on your hair, you can wrap a satin scarf or buff around your curls to test the effect of texture on your curls.

 Go for a Loose Bun

 Gathering your curls into a loose bun at the top of your head is an easy place to start when figuring out the best way to sleep with your particular hair texture.
 The loose bun is ideal because it's a hair care solution that's easy to throw together in a jiffy, without the need to practice or track down a tutorial, and it works well for both dry and wet hair, working to keep curls from frizzing out as you sleep.